0xbadb002/felixangell.com/blogs/compilers-brief-and-brisk.md

 #### Linking
 Writing your own linker is a task of its own.
 When your compiler generates code, does it generate a machine code of some sort (i.e. into a `.s`/`.asm` file)?
 Does it write the code directly to an object file?
 Jonathan Blow's programming language [Jai](https://www.youtube.com/watch?v=TH9VCN6UkyQ) supposedly writes all of the code into a single object file.
 There are many different approaches to this with varying trade offs.

-## Compiler-as-a-Service (CAAS)
-This is where the compiler phases that have been discussed in this post are cut into API routes, which means that a text editor could request to the Krug server to tokenize a file and get back a response of the tokens that it produced.
-In addition, all of the static analysis routes are exposes, so tooling becomes a breeze.

-There are obviously trade offs like latency between sending and receiving files over, as well as a lot of the design of the compiler has to be thought of differently to work in the context of API routes.

-Not a lot of production compilers seem to approach compiler creation with this method.
-One that comes to mind is Microsofts 'Roslyn', though admittedly I do not know a lot about Rosyln, so I'll leave that for you to look into.
-And, I could be wrong here, but a lot of compilers seem to be implementing this, but they write the API route that hooks into the existing compiler, e.g. Rust has [RLS](https://github.com/rust-lang/rls).

-My own language, Krug - which is still under heavy development and is prone to breaking - uses this architecture for its compiler 'Caasper'.
-The compiler itself 'caasper' runs locally on your machine (or on a server if you wanted to), and then the frontends or clients, e.g. 'krug' communicate to and from this compiler service.

-One benefit of this is that you can have many frontend implementations, and a single frontend could be bootstrapped into the language itself before re-writing the entire compiler.

-The frontend for Krug is implemented in JavaScript, though there will be alternative frontends implemented in Go*, as well as a frontend hopefully written in Krug itself.
-JavaScript was chosen as it is quite an accessible language and can be downloaded with the very popular package managers yarn/npm.

-*The initial frontend was written in Go, and was (unsurprisingly) significantly faster than the JS frontend.

-The source code for Caasper - the compiler itself - can be found [here](https://github.com/krug-lang/caasper/) if you wanted to take a look.
-In addition, a prototype of Krug is available on my personal GitHub [here](http://github.com/felixangell/krug/), it's written in D and compiles down to LLVM.
-And finally, there is a demo of it on my YouTube channel [here](https://www.youtube.com/watch?v=DT6l4T7yzKs).

-You can read the (work in progress) Krug tutorial [here](https://github.com/krug-lang/caasper/blob/master/docs/tutorial.md).

-# Hello!
-Thanks for making it this far.
-I hope you enjoyed the article.
-Feel free to follow me on Twitter [@Felix_Angell](https://twitter.com/Felix_Angell).

-I will likely be updating this article as the time passes with more information or edits here and there, and I'll likely Tweet when I do so.

-Feel free to shoot me an email at `mail@felixangell.com` with any edits, corrections, or requests for what I should write next!

 ## Further Reading